poivronjaune/stock_screener/README.md

 Work in progress (just fooling around with TSX Stocks data), no documentation for the moment.
 Requires a local SQLite3 database with stock prices for TSX exchange.
-Available historical data by year for some TSX symbols
+Historical data by year for some TSX symbols provided in CSV files

 Warning:
 Bad code implementation, so no comments on code quality please.